Game-Values/web-ui-widgets/.github/ISSUE_TEMPLATE/component-request.md

  - In the [README](https://github.com/Game-Values/web-ui-widgets/blob/master/README.md) you can find our tech stack

 Short checklist:
- - [ ] add your widget to the [table on the index page](https://github.com/Game-Values/web-ui-widgets/blob/master/pages/index.vue#L9-L21) with its usage
+ - [ ] add your widget to the [table on the index page](https://github.com/Game-Values/web-ui-widgets/blob/master/pages/index.vue#L9-L21) with its usage.
+For wide components, please use two rows instead of two columns.
  - [ ] run it locally and make sure it responsive
+ - [ ] it supports i18n